Sunday Oct. 28 Day 8 – Hanoi – We arrived in the afternoon in Hanoi.

 The streets around the park were closed to automobiles today and will be tomorrow for a celebration of some sort.
 There are families with young children walking around and students taking photos of their groups and a groom and a bride being photographed as well.

 As we tried walking through the old town it is soon apparent that it is impossible to walk on the small, narrow sidewalks due to the thousands of motorcycles parked on them.
 So we venture into the streets.

 At first the traffic in intimidating, but you must join in and go where you need to.
 Don’t be afraid, it all seems to work.
 Somehow we were able to cross the streets and were uninjured.
 It seemed impossible, but somehow we survived.

 There are art deco buildings have covered gardens on the top floor and their sides are covered in the black mold that seems to be everywhere.
 The climate is humid this time of year and the mold must be very happy, or as happy as mold can get.
 The buildings, some with intricate moldings on the front, are up to five stories tall with little space between them.
 What stories these buildings could tell if they could talk.

-The people are helpful when we asked for directions and are as helpful as possible considering our language barriers.
+The people were as helpful when as possible when asking directions considering our language barriers.
 It was a pleasant time being in Hanoi.
 We were told that Hanoi means red river.
 The river is all around us here and must have been very important to the city in the long, distant past.
 I assume that it still is as nothing has changed much as far as I can tell.
 It is still a country tied to farming as all three of these countries are.

 Look for my novels by R.C.
 Hand at this website or on Amazon.
 “The Adventures of the Smith Family is a long story about an 18th century serf who gains his freedom and takes on the world.